Economics of nuclear power: Construction costs

-The recent liberalization of the electricity market in many countries has made the economics of nuclear power generation less enticing, and no new nuclear power plants have been built in a liberalized electricity market.
+The recent liberalization of the electricity market in many countries has made the economics of nuclear power generation less enticing, and as of 2015, no new nuclear power plants have been built in a liberalized electricity market.
 Previously, a monopolistic provider could guarantee output requirements decades into the future.
 Private generating companies now have to accept shorter output contracts and the risks of future lower-cost competition, so they desire a shorter return on investment period.
 This favours generation plant types with lower capital costs or high subsidies, even if associated fuel costs are higher.

 A further difficulty is that due to the large sunk costs but unpredictable future income from the liberalized electricity market, private capital is unlikely to be available on favourable terms, which is particularly significant for nuclear as it is capital-intensive.
 Industry consensus is that a 5% discount rate is appropriate for plants operating in a regulated utility environment where revenues are guaranteed by captive markets, and 10% discount rate is appropriate for a competitive deregulated or merchant plant environment.
-However, the independent MIT study (2003) which used a more sophisticated finance model distinguishing equity and debt capital had a higher 11.5% average discount rate.
+However, an independent Massachusetts Institute of Technology (MIT) study (2003) which used a more sophisticated finance model distinguishing equity and debt capital had a higher 11.5% average discount rate.

 A 2016 study argued that while costs did increase in the past for reactors built in the past, this does not necessarily mean there is an inherent trend of cost escalation with nuclear power, as prior studies tended to examine a relatively small share of reactors built and that a full analysis shows that cost trends for reactors varied substantially by country and era.

 Another important factor in estimating a NPPs lifetime cost derives from its capacity factor.
 According to Anthonie Cilliers, a scholar and nuclear engineer, "Because of the large capital investment, and the low variable cost of operations, nuclear plants are most cost effective when they can run all the time to provide a return on the investment.
 Hence, plant operators now consistently achieve 92 percent capacity factor (average power produced of maximum capacity).
 The higher the capacity factor, the lower the cost per unit of electricity."